getupgraded/inbound_http_logger/README.md

 - **SQLite logging**: Optional separate SQLite database for local logging and testing
 - **Test utilities**: Persistent test logging with request counting and analysis tools

+## Requirements

+This gem supports Ruby 3.2 or newer and Rails 7.2 or newer.
+The CI matrix also tests against Ruby 3.3 and Rails 8.1 to ensure compatibility.

 ## Installation

 Add to your Gemfile: